Coronavirus (Covid-19) FAQs and visiting policy

 Staying connected is important to us, so these residents are able to take video calls with their families at times that suit them.
 Our spacious rooms are well equipped and allow for personal possessions to also support engagement and stimulation.

 Residents and staff socialise and do not socially distance (outside of any resident in isolation).
 Residents can undertake a wide range of arts and crafts, while staying active with dedicated fitness classes.
-A number of these are currently led by virtual instructors.
-However, we are beginning to resume in-person visits such as occupational, music and art therapists and other outdoor facilitators - all following strict infection control procedures.
+We have resumed in-person visits such as occupational, music and art therapists and other outdoor facilitators - all following strict infection control procedures.

 Our care homes are regarded as a home from home, so there are strong ties and a positive, community feel.
-So while residents cannot currently enjoy some of the outings and special trips we normally run, we work hard to keep them stimulated.
 We hope to resume our highly regarded programme of external outings etc later this year.

 We continue to follow the advice and guidance from the Government on PPE.
 Our staff wear protective equipment when and if it is necessary for them to reduce the risk of infection.
 All of our staff observe hygiene rules e.g. washing hands.
 Of course, it is not always possible or desirable to observe social distancing rules for a number of reasons.